subrinalisa/subrinalisa/README.md

     <tbody>
         <tr>
             <td>EPS System</td>
             <td>EPOS (Electronic Point of Sale) is a computer system for managing sales, commonly used in retail and hospitality.
-Features
+            <p>Features
 1. Product Search: Input the product code or scan the barcode in the 'Item Code/Barcode' field, then press Enter.
 Alternatively, press Enter without input to view a product list.
 Choose your desired product from the list or search by filtering its code/barcode.
 Select the product and press Enter.

 2. Update a Product Quantity: Select the product you wish to update, and the focus will shift to its quantity field.
 Enter the new value and press Enter to proceed to the next product.